m-km/jsalt-conv-speech/project_plan/goals.md

 ## Social analysis

 Week1 goals:
 1. Propose Better Diarization Metrics [Mark]
+  -- Tools to build diarization metric (different scripting methods) [Diana].
-2. See how the proposed metrics affects DER for AMI [Jan]
+2. See how the proposed metrics affects DER for AMI [Sriram] -- Do diarization (using DiarTK) for SDM1 and beamformed output (BeamformIt toolkit also available) [Matthew].
-3. Standardize diarization tool.
-Pick one [Matthew, Jan]
+  -- A possiblity to run on more than 2 channels [Ken].
+  -- ivector based diarization [Jan].
+  -- Analyze the gold standards from AMI (with energy) [Ken].
+  -- Collar size experiments [Jan]
-4. iVector Generalization for multi-channel.
+3. Understand iVector formulation for multi-channel.
 See http://www.ee.columbia.edu/~ronw/pubs/taslp2017-multichannel.pdf for motivation [Sriram]
+  -- Presentation on Monday afternooon 2pm [Mahesh]
-5. Source Separation using oracle segmentation on Beamformed channel, get WER/DER [Jun]
+4. Source Separation using oracle segmentation on SDM, get WER/DER [Jun] -- Speech enhancement, generate audio back and send out [Lei].
+  -- Early work on Overlap speech detection and separation.
-6. Use IHM, Array-mics to dereverb, get WER, DER
+  -- Early work on the use of IHM, Array-mics to dereverb, get WER, DER [Yu Ding].
+5. ASR baselines on AMI [Neville]
+  -- Get setup locally on bridges [Mathew]
+  -- Rebuild the model in JHU.
+  -- make a short presentation on Monday afternoon.
+[Mathew].
+  -- SDM first and then on to the IHM setup.
-7. Social Analysis  [Zhou]
+6. Social Analysis  [Zhou]
+  -- AMI using gold transcriptions.
+7. Homebank [Rajat]
+  -- Look at the annotation.
+Speech activity detection confusion matrix may be ?
+  -- 159 manually handpicked and annotated.
+  -- Diarization [Mark/Elika]

 Week2 goals: